-Modular homes have either a basement or a crawl space underneath them and manufactured homes can be installed on a basement or on concrete piers or on an engineered slab.
+Modular homes are installed on a basement or a crawl space.
+Manufactured homes are installed on concrete piers or on an engineered slab.

 The major difference is that manufactured homes are federally regulated by the HUD Code.
 The HUD Code provides the design and construction requirements for the complete production of the entire home in the factory, with some modifications permitted for on-site completion.
 Modular homes fall under the auspice of the model building code enforced in the jurisdiction where the home is to be located.
 These can be the BOCA National Building Code, or the ICBO Uniform Building Code.